 Pistachio v0.26: Canary Rewrite, Error Classification, and Inference Pipeline Refactor

-Session-aware SDK with claim-based inference, specific error categories, 10 bug fixes.
+Session-aware SDK with claim-based inference, specific error categories, and steadier behavior under sustained load.

 Who should upgrade